abrhamtibebu/lp-ERP/SETUP.md

-# Setup Guide - Leather ERP System
+# Setup Guide - Parker Clay ERP System

-This guide will help you set up and run the Leather ERP system with separate frontend and backend folders.
+This guide will help you set up and run the Parker Clay ERP system with separate frontend and backend folders.

 ## Project Structure